Naturalising Bradford Beck Scheme

 are you recording the webinar on 6 January? we are unable to attend the live session.

-Anne-Marie Edwardes asked over 2 years ago
+Anne-Marie Edwardes asked almost 3 years ago

 Yes, the webinar will be recorded and the video uploaded on the Your Voice website as soon as possible.